fr33bits/SpaceSync/README.md

 ### Run the server

 1. Make sure you have ts-node installed globally: `npm install -g ts-node`
-1. Move into the `api` directory: `cd api`
+2. Move into the `api` directory: `cd api`
-2. Run `node app.ts`.
+3. Run `node app.ts`.
 You should get a message saying that the app started on a certain port and is connected to the MySQL database.

 ### Start the front-end

-These are instructions for running the React front-end in developer mode.

 1. Move into the project root directory (if you're in the `api` directory): `cd ..`
-2. Run the command `npm run dev`
+2. Run the command `npm run dev` for developer mode or run commands `npm run build` and then `npm run preview` for production mode

 ## Implementation notes